evereux/pycatia/README.rst

 This is alpha software.

-All the test cases and examples work but there will be many issues outside of the test framework.
 The CATIA com interface is large and I've predominantly wrote tests for those areas I'm familiar.
-Any bugs that exist should be for the most part be quite easy to fix using those methods that do work as a reference.
+Any bugs that exist should be easy to fix.
+There are many examples of fixes within the git repository history that can be learned from to fix remaining issues.

-I have limited access to CATIA licences / workbenches.
-Also, there are many modules that I simply don't know what they do.
-Thus my ability to test and support can be limited.
+My ability to test and support can be limited.

 Requirements